How to test a car battery

 What does my car battery do?

-The most important task your car battery performs is starting its engine.
-Once the engine is started it then plays a vital role in ensuring that all the electrical functions in your car will operate reliably.
+The most important task your car battery performs is starting the engine.
+Once the engine is started it then plays a vital role in ensuring that all the electrical functions in your car operate reliably.

-The battery sits at the very centre of your car’s electrical system.
-Though modern car batteries are usually reliable and virtually maintenance-free, regular checks are a good idea to prevent finding it to be flat when you least expect it.
+The battery sits at the very centre of your car’s electrical system - although it is typically located under the bonnet, some car models house it under the front seats or in the boot.
+Modern car batteries are usually reliable and virtually maintenance-free but regular checks are a good idea to prevent an unexpected failure.

 What do I do if my car doesn’t unlock?